-The Corporation sells products produced by third party manufacturers.
-Any of such manufacturers might not adhere to product safety requirements or quality control standards, and the Corporation might not identify the deficiency before merchandise is shipped to stores and sold to customers.
-As a result, the products sold by the Corporation may expose it to product liability claims relating to personal injury, death or property damage caused by such products, and may require the Corporation to take actions or act as a defendant in a litigation.
+The Corporation sells products manufactured by unaffiliated third party.
+Manufacturers might not adhere to product safety requirements or quality control standards, and the Corporation might not identify the deficiency before merchandise is shipped to stores and sold to customers.
+As a result, the products sold by the Corporation may expose it to product liability claims relating to personal injury, death or property damage, and may require the Corporation to take actions or act as a defendant in a litigation.
 In addition, if suppliers are unable or unwilling to recall products failing to meet quality standards, the Corporation may be required to remove merchandise from the shelves or recall those products at a substantial cost.
-Product liability claims or product recalls, withdrawals or replacements may harm the Corporation's reputation and acceptance of its products by customers, which may materially adversely affect its business and financial results.
+Product liability claims and product recalls may affect customers' perception of the business or the brand and harm the Corporation's reputation, which may materially adversely affect its business and financial results.
 Although the Corporation maintains liability insurance to mitigate potential claims, it cannot be certain that coverage will be adequate or sufficient to cover for liabilities actually incurred or that insurance will continue to be available on economically reasonable terms or at all.
-Product liability claims and product recalls, withdrawals or replacements could materially adversely affect the Corporation's business and financial results.